Addaxe/Maze-Solver/README.md

 Because the maze solver program requires thorough explanation, I've organized it in the presentation "Maze Solver Using Uninformed and Informed Searches.pptx" for convenience.
-For accessibility, I've moved my section of the project into this public respistory.
+For accessibility, I've moved my section of the project into this public repository.